viamrobotics/docs/docs/tutorials/light-up.md

 You can turn it into a night light for reading books, a security robot that alerts you when a person is close by, or a bathroom light that only activates when people enter; the opportunities are endless.

-This project is a great place to start if you are new to building robots, and have a smart plug laying around.
+This project is a great place to start if you are new to building robots, because the only hardware it requires in addition to your computer is a [smart plug](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wifi-plug-mini) or smart bulb.

 {{< gif webm_src="../img/light-up/light-up.webm" mp4_src="../img/light-up/light-up.mp4" alt= "The project working: a person sitting at a desk with a computer and lightbulb set up in front of her.
 As she leaves the light turns off, and as she enters the frame, the light turns back on." >}}